Del

 Content

-• Presentation of relevant theory and selected basic knowledge in analogue and digital control systems (e.g. including binary digitisation and elementary electrical engineering)
+• Presentation of relevant theory and selected basic knowledge in analogue and digital signal data transmission.

-• Evaluating system response to step changes and process disturbances.
+• Evaluating system response to changes in operational parameters and process disturbances

 • Practical equipment control via automated controllers

-• An introduction to transfer functions, and their use in complex system control
+• An introduction to the mathematics of control systems, and it´s use in complex system control

 • Setting up control flow charts (block diagrams) and the simplification of complex systems